mlrun/mlrun/mlrun/serving/README.md

 <b>You can find examples for serving functions ..TBD..</b>

-## Creating a Model
+## Creating And Serving A Model

 Models can be retrieved from MLRun model store or from various storage repositories (local file, NFS, S3, Azure blob, Iguazio v3io, ..).
 When using the model store it packs additional information such ad metadata, parameters, metrics, extra files which can be used by the serving function.

-When you run MLRun training job you simply need to use `log_model()` to store the model with its metadata:
+When you run MLRun training job you can simply use `log_model()` (from within an MLRun function) to store the model with its metadata:

 ```python
     context.log_model('my-model', body=bytes(xgb_model.save_raw()),